Contextual Learning for Anomaly Detection in Tabular Data: Introduction

 Recent advances in deep learning have driven a wave of neural network-based methods for unsupervised anomaly detection~\cite{landauer_deep_2023, pang2021deep}.
 Despite methodological differences, most deep approaches model the joint distribution of all features, implicitly assuming that data patterns are homogeneous across conditions.
 In practice, patterns often vary significantly with context.
 For example, in cybersecurity, a spike in data transfer may be benign for a user who routinely performs backups but suspicious for a database administrator.
 Ignoring such context can degrade detection accuracy.

 To address this challenge, we argue probabilistically and demonstrate empirically the effectiveness of modeling conditional distributions over joint distributions for anomaly detection.
-We advocate for the \textit{context-conditional anomaly detection} framework, which models conditional distributions to capture intra-context regularities while isolating inter-context variability, thereby enhancing detection performance without requiring separate models for each condition.
+We advocate for a \textit{contextual learning} framework, which models conditional distributions to capture intra-context regularities while isolating inter-context variability, thereby enhancing detection performance without requiring separate models for each condition.

 Selecting an appropriate context feature is a critical aspect of contextual learning.
 It is often not obvious what feature one should condition on when modeling the data.
 Indeed, the choice of conditioning variable can significantly influence model performance.
-To address this, we develop a bi-level optimization methodology to automatically identify the context features based on negative log-likelihood.
-Requiring only a small set of anomaly-free validation samples, our approach is simple, model-agnostic, and demonstrates consistent benefits across a wide range of datasets.
+To address this, we develop a bi-level optimization methodology to automatically identify the context features based on early validation loss.
+Requiring only a small set of validation samples, our approach is simple, model-agnostic, and demonstrates consistent benefits across a wide range of datasets.

-To empirically validate our claim, we leverage recent advancements in deep learning and advocate for the conditional Wasserstein autoencoder (CWAE), a conditional variant of the Wasserstein autoencoder (WAE)~\cite{tolstikhin_wasserstein_2019}, to model conditional distributions for anomaly detection.
-We conduct experiments using several tabular AD benchmark datasets containing inherent contextual information (e.g., users, accounts, or hosts).
-We demonstrate that incorporating contextual information with the proposed CWAE model enables more robust anomaly detection across diverse and complex datasets, and offers significant advantages in improving detection accuracy.
+To demonstrate the framework's utility and empirically validate our claim, we build upon the Wasserstein autoencoder (WAE)~\cite{tolstikhin_wasserstein_2019} to develop the conditional Wasserstein autoencoder (CWAE), a novel conditional variant designed to model conditional distributions for anomaly detection.
+We instantiate the framework using CWAE to conduct experiments using several tabular AD benchmark datasets containing inherent contextual information (e.g., users, accounts, or hosts).
+We demonstrate that incorporating contextual information with CWAE enables more robust anomaly detection across diverse and complex datasets, and offers significant advantages in improving detection accuracy.